anglerud/makespace_servo_demo/docs/index.md

 # Controlling the servo

-The servo expects to receive a pulse each 20ms (so a 50hz signal), where the width of the pulse determines the position of the output shaft.
+The servo expects to receive a pulse each 20ms (so a 50HZ Signal), where the width of the pulse determines the position of the output shaft.
 At a 1ms width, the servo is at one extreme, and at 2ms it is at the opposite extreme.
 At 1.5ms, the servo is at its neutral (middle) position.